Mickemoose/peak-archipelago/README.md

 This mod connects PEAK to the [Archipelago](https://archipelago.gg/) multiworld randomizer system.
 Ascent unlocks, badges, and other progression items are randomized across multiple games and players, creating a unique cooperative or competitive experience.

+Nothing is randomized per say in this mod as PEAK is already slightly random at its core.
+Yes there are some checks that rely on the biomes that can be locked each day.
+There are mods that can potentially allow you to pick which biome is played, but I have not tested any of these myself so do so at your own risk.

+The multiplayer exclusive items are added to the regular pool of items to allow full singleplayer play.

+In multiplayer, only the Host's AP slot is affected.
+Any player who joins that hosts world is essentially just an extension of the host when it comes to sending/recieving checks from Archipelago.

 ## Features

 - **Ascent Progression**: Unlock ascents (1-7) by receiving Archipelago items